asdf-format/asdf/docs/index.rst

 The fundamental data model in ASDF is the ``tree``, which is a nested combination of basic data structures: dictionaries, lists, strings and numbers.
-In additional ASDF understands how to handle other types, such as Numpy arrays.
+In addition, ASDF understands how to handle other types, such as Numpy arrays.

 In the simplest example, you create a tree, and write it to a ASDF